Rigidity and stability of spheres in the Helfrich model: Introduction

 for an operator $F$ and a vector of parametric functions $\vec{v}(p) = (\vec{\hat{v}}\circ f)(p)$ where $\vec{\hat{v}} = (v_1(x),\ldots,v_M(x))$, $x\in\R^3$, $m\in\N$.
 The role of the vector $\vec{v}$ would be to incorporate ambient information into the determination of the spontaneous curvature.
 A similar procedure was enacted in \cite{HelfrichWheeler} for a model of strings in space influenced by ambient forces.
 The known behaviour of $c_0$ under dilation and rigid motions would translate to the operator $F$ being invariant under rigid motions and homogeneous of degree $-3$.

 Unfortunately this appears to be the most that is known.
-It is not clear from the literature how exactly the spontaneous curvature depends upon the immersion $f$.
+It is not clear from the literature how exactly the spontaneous curvature depends upon the embedding $f$.
 This is important, since the existence of one or more solutions to problems (P1) and (P2) and the qualitative properties such solutions possess would depend critically on the structure of $F$.
 Discovering new properties and further information on the nature of $F$ is an important open problem in the field. \end{rmk}

 \begin{rmk} It is physically reasonable to require that the energy of a biomembrane not depend on scale -- this amounts to the requirement that $\SH^{c_0}(f) = \SH^{c_0}(\rho\,f)$.
-Taking into account the scaling of the measure $d\mu$, the mean curvature $H$, and the volume, the units of $c_0$, $\lambda$ and $p$ should be $\rho^{-1}$, $\rho^{-2}$ and $\rho^{-3}$ respectively.
+Taking into account the scaling of the measure $d\mu$, the mean curvature $H$, and the volume, the units of $c_0$, $\lambda$ and $p$ should be $H^2\,d\mu$, $(d\mu)^-1$ and $(d \text{Vol})^{-1}$ respectively.
+In terms of $\rho$, this is $\rho^{-1}$, $\rho^{-2}$ and $\rho^{-3}$.
 The parameters $k_c$ and $\overline{k}$ should be scale invariant, or, the behaviour of $\lambda$ and $p$ under scaling should incorporate information on how $k_c$ and $\overline{k}$ scale.
 A precise formulation of the Helfrich model taking into account such scale invariance does not yet appear to be available, although it is implicit in the Lagrange multipliers of (P1). \end{rmk}